daseinpwt/overthewire-solution/natas/README.md

 passwd: W0mMhUcRRnG8dcghE4qvk3JA9lGt8nDl

 ### solution
 Check page source.
-We find that `$secret` is encoded to a `$encodedSecret`.
+We find that `$secret` is encoded to `$encodedSecret`.
 The encoding function is reversable, so we can write a decoding function to get the value of `$secret`. \
 ![Level 9 - 1](images/level_9-1.png)

 Write a php script and get the value of `$secret`. \